dun1007/fateanother/README.md

 [![Trailer Video](http://img.youtube.com/vi/DWNJVBVwank/sddefault.jpg)](https://www.youtube.com/watch?v=DWNJVBVwank)

+**DISCLAIMER: As of 2017, I have passed the leadership of project to someone more fitting.
+Below information may no longer be relevant.**

 [We are recruiting!](http://dota2fa.blogspot.ca/2015/10/fateanother-recruitment-post.html)

 Fate/Another is Hero Arena featuring 20+ unique Servants from Fate universe.
 For a rundown, please visit our Steam page by clicking on header above.